alexey1234/Arduinos/AnalogVoltmeterClock/README.md

-This is copy of perfect projeсt https://github.com/MichMich/AnalogVoltMeterClock/tree/master Just added quarter hour indication
+This is copy of perfect projeсt https://github.com/MichMich/AnalogVoltMeterClock/tree/master

+Just added quarter hour indication.

 Many thanks to the author

 ## LICENSE